 SAM expects companies to address, take appropriate measures and follow up on proposals submitted to General Shareholder Meetings that have received a significant percentage of votes against.
-When voting on agenda items that have faced significant opposition in previous meetings, factors such as the level of opposition received, the actions taken by the issuer, and/or the outcomes of any engagements conducted will be taken into account, especially in proposals related to remuneration.

 In addition, SAM values engagement activities with companies in order to receive more information on the issues to be voted on at General Meetings and/or to convey their voting expectations.
 The results of these dialogues can influence the direction of the vote.